dr-m-wasim/Multi-label-Biomedical-QC-Corpus/README.md

-# Multi-label-Biomedical-QC-Corpus
+# Multi-label Biomedical Lexical Answer Type (MLBioMedLAT) Corpus

 This hybrid dataset was developed for the task of multi-label lexical answer type prediction.
-The dataset uses the strengths of two datasets: [BioMEDLAT corpus](https://github.com/mariananeves/BioMedLAT) previously developed by Neves et al. and the automated corpus generation process of [OAQA system](https://github.com/oaqa/bioasq).
+The dataset uses the strengths of two datasets: [BioMedLAT corpus](https://github.com/mariananeves/BioMedLAT) previously developed by Neves et al. and the automated corpus generation process of [OAQA system](https://github.com/oaqa/bioasq).
 To cite our work, please use the following bibliography information:

 @article{wasim2019multi,\
   title={Multi-label Biomedical Question Classification for Lexical Answer Type Prediction},\